nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_installation.md

 add sidebar: _sidebars/arcCommanderManualSidebar.md
 ---

 Head to the ARC Commander's GitHub [release page](https://github.com/nfdi4plants/arcCommander/releases).
-Download the newest release for your operating system (OS).
+Download the newest release for your operating system (OS) and follow the instructions for your OS listed in the sidebar on the left.